goeiebook/creativelab/narrative.md

 ---

 The 1000% percent increase in views wasn't impressive considering it came from zero.
-But was new to me.
+But it was new to me.
 Checking analytics became fun because there was more signal than noise.
 [The alternative is no fun.][bansky].
 I followed new submissions with a competitive eye.
 Most were bland, like mine; but none were broken, like mine.
 And none had the Techno Crab stamp.
 I felt like king of the creativelab5 hashtag.
 Then [this](https://www.creativelab5.com/s/pnMGi5) was published.

 ![the both submission][both]